Bangui: Healthcare

 A general hospital is located in the eastern side of the city.
-Modern health care facilities exist only in Bangui but are poor, providing only minimal care.
+Modern healthcare facilities exist in Bangui (unlike the rest of the country) but are poor, providing only minimal care.
 Wealthier citizens make use of private clinics.
-The risk of catching HIV in the city is reportedly high, and many truck drivers stopping in the city for sexual services pose a major risk of spreading the disease to other parts of the country.
+The prevalence of HIV in Bangui is twice the national average.
+In late 2019, MSF started providing free medical care to HIV patients in the city; in the first year of the project, 1851 patients were admitted for HIV treatment, 558 of whom were newly diagnosed.
 The risk of catching malaria in Bangui and pygmy camps is also much higher than in the rest of the country.

 A conference of public health officials including representatives of the Centers for Disease Control and the World Health Organization was held in Bangui in October 1985.
 The conference evolved a diagnostic definition of AIDS which came to be known as the Bangui definition for AIDS.
 The conference defined symptoms of AIDS in Africa as "prolonged fever for a month or more, weight loss of over 10% and prolonged diarrhea".
 The Bangui definition proved problematic as immune suppression can also be caused by malnutrition.

 Media

 Several periodicals and three daily newspapers are published in Bangui: E le Songo, the country's first newspaper, began publication in 1982.
-The other main newspapers are Le Novateur, Le Citoyen and L’Echo de Centrafrique.
+The other main newspapers are Le Novateur, Le Citoyen and L'Echo de Centrafrique.
 Most of the country's institutions have offices in Bangui, including French ones such as Électricité de France (EDF).

 Radio stations operating in Bangui include Radio Centrafrique, Radio Nehemie, Radio Notre-Dame, Radio Voix de la paix, Radio Ndeke Luka, RFI, Radio Voik de la grace, Radio Linga FM, Africa no.1, and Tropic FM.
 BBC World Service is the only English broadcasting station that is heard in the city on 90.2 FM, as all other local channels broadcast in either French and/or Sango.
-For reliable news, the channel of UN run Radio Ndeke Luka is on 100.8 FM.
+For reliable news, the UN runs channel Radio Ndeke Luka is on 100.8 FM.